 All current Georgetown faculty, staff, and students can use Zoom to host meetings.

-- Can I invite people outside Georgetown join a meeting I set up?
+- Can I invite non-Georgetown people to join a meeting?

 Yes, by default participants do not need a NetID to join a Zoom meeting.
 Only the host of the meeting needs to have a Georgetown Zoom account.

 - How many participants can join a Zoom meeting?

 Each Zoom meeting at Georgetown can hold 300 people (including the host).

-- Can I use Zoom for large meetings (more than 300 people)?
+- Can I use Zoom for large meetings and webinars (more than 300 people)?

-It is possible, there may be costs associated, please contact firstname.lastname@example.org for more details.
+It is possible, but there may be costs associated with these meetings.
+Please contact firstname.lastname@example.org for more details.

 - Can I access Zoom through Canvas?

 - Where do I find the official Zoom Support site?

 - Update the Zoom software (client) on your computer.

 - Allow participants to join your scheduled meetings early (join before host).
 This can help your participants work out any technical issues.

 - When sharing your screen in a Zoom meeting, have your presentation material (e.g., Microsoft PowerPoint document) running and ready before the Zoom meeting or class starts.
 Avoid launching and logging into programs while sharing your screen.

 - When sharing your screen in a Zoom meeting, try to avoid sharing your whole desktop.
-Share only the specific application (e.g. PowerPoint).
+Share only the specific application (e.g., PowerPoint).

-- Close any email, instant messaging, and any programs Not being used for the presentation.
+- Close any email, instant messaging, and any programs you will not use for the presentation.

 - Muting your participants is always a good way to avoid background noise.
 Participants can always unmute themselves when they are ready to talk.

-- If you are expecting more than 25 participants, consider using Gallery View to see 25 participants at a time.
+- If you are expecting a lot of participants, consider using Gallery View to see the participants (up to 49) on your screen.

 - Send the Zoom meeting invitation to your participants before the meeting starts.